M66B/FairEmail/docs/FAQ-cs-rCZ.md

 You can use the quick setup wizard to easily setup a Gmail account and identity.

-If you don't want to use an on-device Gmail account, you can either enable access for "less secure apps" and use your account password or enable two factor authentication and use an app specific password.
+If you don't want to use an on-device Gmail account, you can either enable access for "less secure apps" and use your account password (not advised) or enable two factor authentication and use an app specific password.
+To use a password you'll need to setup an account and identity via setup step 1 and 2 instead of via the quick setup wizard.

 Please see [this FAQ](#user-content-faq111) on why only on-device accounts can be used.

 Note that an app specific password is required when two factor authentication is enabled.